 Click on “Settings”.

 You will see various settings that you can edit.
-The ones I’ll show you how to edit are: General, Payment providers, Checkout, Shipping, Taxes, and Notifications.
+The ones I’ll show you how to edit are: General, Payments, Checkout, Shipping and delivery, Taxes, and Notifications.
 Click on “General”.

 Add your Store details, Store address, and edit the Standards and formats on this page.
 Click on the “Save” button.